odkr/sucgi/README.md

 [![Sonar Quality Gate](https://sonarcloud.io/api/project_badges/measure?project=odkr_sucgi&metric=alert_status)](https://sonarcloud.io/api/project_badges/measure?project=odkr_sucgi&metric=alert_status)
 [![Codacy Code Quality](https://app.codacy.com/project/badge/Grade/cb67a3bad615449589dfb242876600ac)](https://www.codacy.com/gh/odkr/sucgi/dashboard?utm_content=odkr/sucgi)

-# SuCGI
+# suCGI

 Run CGI scripts with the permissions of their owner.

-SuCGI checks whether a script is owned by a non-system user and installed under that user's user directory, cleans up the environment, and then runs the script with the permissions of that user.
+suCGI checks whether a script is owned by a non-system user and within the root directory of that user's homepage, cleans up the environment, and then runs the script with the permissions of that user.

 ## System requirements

-SuCGI should work on any Unix-like system released since 2010.
-More precisely, it should work on any system compatible with [4.4BSD] and compliant with [POSIX.1-2008] and its X/Open System Interface extension.
+suCGI should work on any recent-ish Unix-like system.
+More precisely, it should work on any system that is compatible with [4.4BSD], that is, implements *getgrouplist*(), *setgroups*(), and *vsyslog*, and compliant with [POSIX.1-2008], including its X/Open System Interface extension.

 Compiling suCGI requires:

-* A C99 compiler (e.g., [GCC] and [Clang])
+* A C99 compiler (e.g., [GCC], [Clang], or [TinyCC])
-* An archiver, an, assembler and a linker (e.g., [GNU Binutils] or FreeBSD's)
+* An archiver, an assembler, and a linker (e.g., from [GNU Binutils] or a BSD)
-* Make (e.g., [GNU Make], FreeBSD's Make, or [bmake])
+* Make (e.g., [GNU Make], a BSD Make, [bmake], or [smake])
-* M4 (e.g., [GNU M4] or FreeBSD's M4)
+* M4 (e.g., [GNU M4] or a BSD M4)
 * The header files of your system's standard library

-SuCGI comes with a script that installs versions of these applications that are appropriate for your system if needed (see below).
+suCGI comes with a script that installs versions of these applications that are appropriate for your system if needed (see below).

 [4.4BSD]: https://docs-legacy.freebsd.org/44doc/